 After financial aid has been withdrawn for failure to maintain satisfactory academic progress, students may re-establish eligibility by improving their completed courses and grade point averages through Tabor College at their own expense.
-Students should contact the Financial Aid Office at the end of the term in which two-thirds or more of the hours attempted have been completed.
-It may also involve dealing with issues that have hindered their progress.
+Students should contact the Financial Aid Office at the end of the term in which two-thirds or more of the hours attempted have been completed satisfactorily.
 When two-thirds of the courses attempted have been completed and if all other academic progress requirements have been met, the student is taken off of financial aid suspension.
 Suspended students are encouraged to speak with the Financial Aid Office about alternative loan opportunities available to them if they must supplement their own and/or their family's resources.